lightspin-tech/eks-creation-engine/docs/HOWTO.md

                [--ami_os {alas,ubuntu}] [--ami_architecture {amd64,arm64}]
                [--datadog {True,False}] [--datadog_api_key DATADOG_API_KEY]
                [--addtl_auth_principals ADDTL_AUTH_PRINCIPALS [ADDTL_AUTH_PRINCIPALS ...]]
+               [--update_k8s_version {True,False}]

 optional arguments:
-  -h, --help            show this help message and exit --profile PROFILE     Specify Profile name if multiple profiles are used --mode {Create,Destroy,Update,Assessment,SetupFalco,RemoveFalco,SetupDatadog,RemoveDatadog}
+  -h, --help            show this help message and exit --profile PROFILE     Specify Profile name if multiple profiles are used --mode {Create,Destroy,Update,Assessment,RemoveFalco,RemoveDatadog}
                         Create, Destory or Update an existing Cluster.
-Updates limited to K8s Version bump.
+Updates take in version bumps, installing Falco or Datadog.
                         Destroy attempts to delete everything that this utility creates.
 Assessment will attempt to run various K8s security tools.
-SetupFalco will attempt to install Falco on existing Clusters.
-RemoveFalco will attempt to
+RemoveFalco will attempt to rollback Falco deployments.
+RemoveDatadog will
-                        rollback SetupFalco deployments.
-SetupDatadog will
-                        attempt to install DataDog on existing Cluster.
-                        RemoveDatadog will attempt to rollback SetupDatadog
-                        deployments - defaults to Create --k8s_version K8S_VERSION
+                        attempt to rollback Datadog deployments - defaults to Create
+  --k8s_version K8S_VERSION
                         Version of K8s to use for EKS - defaults to 1.21 as of 13 JAN 2022 - used for Create and Update